Ratimon/redprint-wizard/README.md

 ## Acknowledgement

 This project would not have been possible to build without the advanced iniatiative from opensource software including  [contracts-wizard](https://github.com/OpenZeppelin/contracts-wizard), so we are deeply thankful for their contributions in our web3 ecosystem.

+If we’ve overlooked anyone, please open an issue so we can correct it.
+While we always aim to acknowledge the inspirations and code we utilize, mistakes can happen in a team setting, and a reference might unintentionally be missed.